-This week on Le Show, Harry Shearer presents News of AfPAC, We re Not #1, News of NiceCorps, Diplomax PM.
-Inside Extra Access Tonight: The Carpet Channel, Apologies of the Week, News of the Atom, News of Warm, and more!
+This week on Le Show, Harry Shearer presents News of Af-Pak, "We're Not #1," World of Microplastics, News of the Atom, News of the Godly, "Clinton-Something: The Wilderness Years," News of the Warm, Apologies of the Week, music, and more!

 Democrats on the House Intelligence Committee have released their rebuttal to Republicans' memo about the Russia investigation and Justice Department surveillance practices.
 President Trump agreed to declassify and release the Republican document, which raises concerns about partisan influence in the FBI’s probe of Russian contacts with the 2016 Trump campaign.
 Democrats requested the release of their longer counter-memo and President Trump initially denied that request, sending it back for redactions.
 Now it has been released with those redactions and NPR journalists have annotated it for context and analysis.